 - Check the tide schedule before you get there.
-As per our boatmen, the best months to visit the sandbar is from April, May and September during when the tides recede early in the morning.
-November to February are months where temperature is bearable.
+As per our boatmen, the best months to visit the sandbar are from April, May, and September during when the tides recede early in the morning.
+November to February are months where the temperature is bearable.

 - There are two jump-off points in Bais City, the Canibol Wharf or Capiñajan Wharf.